 Position: Assistant Coach

-Joy Smith (neé Cheek) recently named one of the WBCA’s “Thirty under 30,” joined the Clemson women’s basketball staff on May of 2018 as an assistant coach and also serves as Clemson’s recruiting coordinator.
+Joy Smith (neé Cheek) joined the Clemson women’s basketball staff in May of 2018 as an assistant coach and also serves as Clemson’s recruiting coordinator.

-Smith, who served as assistant coach and recruiting coordinator at Vanderbilt the past two seasons, was a standout student-athlete at Duke.
-Prior to her time at Vanderbilt, Smith coached at Ohio State, where she spent three seasons as an assistant coach and recruiting coordinator after two seasons as an assistant and co-recruiting coordinator at her alma mater.
+Before her time at Vanderbilt, Smith coached at Ohio State, where she spent three seasons as an assistant coach and recruiting coordinator after two seasons as an assistant and co-recruiting coordinator at her alma mater, Duke.
 She worked with post players at Ohio State and Vanderbilt, where she helped Kayla Overbeck earn All-SEC Freshman Team honors.

 Smith’s teams have enjoyed extraordinary postseason success, advancing to the Elite 8 in both seasons at Duke, to the second round of the NCAA Tournament at Ohio State in her second season and the Sweet 16 in 2015-16.